Higher and foundation tiers

 water.

 The image below illustrates the colours of the burning hydrogen flame above the three metals lithium, sodium and potassium.
 The alkali metals all react violently with water to form alkaline solutions (solutions of metal hydroxides).
-The reaction of potassium with water is so violent that the hydrogen gas released spontaneously catches fire to give a lilac coloured flame above the metal.
+The reaction of potassium with water is so violent that the hydrogen gas released spontaneously catches fire to give a lilac coloured flame above the molten metal.
 Sodium and lithium also release hydrogen but this needs to be lit with a burning splint.
-The burning hydrogen above sodium is yellow and red with lithium.
+The burning hydrogen gas above sodium is yellow and brick-red with lithium.

 Alkali metals get their name because they react with water to form alkaline solutions, lithium, sodium and potassium hydroxides are all strong alkaline solutions.

-reaction a drop of water is dropped onto the sodium metal from the pipette.
+The image below shows a possible set-up for the reaction the alkali metal sodium with chlorine gas.
+A small piece of sodium is placed on top of a mound of sand in the base of the flask.
+The flask is filled with dry chlorine gas.
+To start the reaction a drop of water is dropped onto the sodium metal from the pipette.
 A very violent reaction occurs between the sodium and chlorine; a bright flash is seen as the sodium and chlorine react.
+The flask fills up with white "smoke"; which is solid sodium chloride.

 The alkali metals react with the halogens (F, Cl, Br, I) to form colourless ionic solids.
 The reactions